pdavis68/LibClipboardSharp/README.md

 - **Linux**: `libclipboard.so` or `liblibclipboard.so`
 - **macOS**: `libclipboard.dylib` or `liblibclipboard.dylib`

-Place the appropriate binary in your application's output directory or ensure it's in the system's library search path.
+You will need to build libclipboard locally and then place the appropriate binary in your application's output directory or ensure it's in the system's library search path.

 ## Usage Examples